altocodenl/tagaway/readme.md

       - Adds an item to either `State.upload.summary.UID.ok`, `State.upload.summary.UID.error` or `State.upload.summary.UID.repeat`.
       - If query is successful, invokes `query account` and `query tags`.
       - If query is successful and `State.page` is `pics`, invokes `query pics`.
+   8. `report unsupportedFormats`: using `State.upload.new.format`, it invokes `post unsupportedFormats`.

 6. Import
    1. `change State.page`: if `State.page` is `import`, 1) if no `Data.account`, `query account`; 2) for all providers, if `Data.import.PROVIDER.authOK` is set, it deletes it and invokes `import list PROVIDER true` to create a new list; 3) for all providers, if there's no `Data.import.PROVIDER`, invoke `import list PROVIDER`.